Tests4Py: A Benchmark for System Testing: Introduction

-Despite these benchmarks' pivotal role in software engineering research, the complexity of automated debugging and test generation approaches often necessitates more robust evaluation tools.
-For instance, test generation benchmarks currently rely on \emph{generic} oracles, such as crash detection, which, while being practical for gauging program security, could benefit from an evaluation model that also determines their efficacy at uncovering \emph{functional} bugs.
-This challenge often called the oracle problem, lacks a straightforward solution but is a topic of active investigation.
+Despite these benchmarks' pivotal role in software engineering research, the complexity of automated debugging and test generation approaches often requires more comprehensive evaluations.
+For instance, test generation benchmarks currently rely on \emph{generic} oracles, such as crash detection, which, while being practical for gauging program security, could benefit from evaluations that determine their efficacy in uncovering \emph{functional} bugs.
+Detecting functional bugs requires test generators capable of producing \emph{oracles}, which remains a research challenge.

 Another significant limitation is that benchmarks typically offer a set of unit tests with \emph{fixed inputs,} lacking interfaces to incorporate \emph{generated inputs.} This restricts the potential for exploring combinations of test generators and automated repair tools.